Siris Cask Festival:

 Celebrating the Women of Craft Beer, Celebrating the Craft Beer of Women

-From Julia Hanlon: ". . . this small club . . . needs more members, so that in the future nobody will feel compelled to ask the question about what it means to be a "female" brewer.
+From Associate Director Julia Hanlon: ". . . this small club . . . needs more members, so that in the future nobody will feel compelled to ask the question about what it means to be a "female" brewer.
 The Siris Cask Festival and bursary is one step towards this and I am very honoured and proud to be part of this event to help more female brewers join this amazing community!"

-When, Where, How: April 22nd 2017, at the Cat and Fiddle Pub, 11 am to 5 pm (1st hour open only to women).
-Tickets and more info available here:
+When, Where, How: June 10th, 2018, at the 12 Kings Pub, Noon to 4 pm.
+(Women only pre-opening 11am to noon)Tickets and more info available here:

 For breweries without the benefit of female brewers in-house, we were able to connect them with female brewers from inside the industry: cicerones, inside staff, account managers, and others who had the skill and love of brewing.
 In the end, it all came together.

 No, we’re a non-profit society that organizes the largest and best-attended cask festivals in BC.
 We’ve done the behind-the-scenes organizing to get the space and the casks together, but it’s not our show—we are just holding the curtain for the important players, the brewers.

-Our pledge to KPU is set at $1500 for this festival.
-We’re planning on driving that number higher—as high as we can—through merchandise sales and donations.
+Our pledge to KPU is a minimum of $7500, distributed over 5 years.
+We’re planning on driving that number higher—as high as we can.
 The award criteria is handled by the finance department at KPU, but the award will go to a female student entering their second year who demonstrates financial need and meets the minimum GPA.

 It’s actually a stylized image of Innana, the mother-goddess that originated in Uruk.
-There are no definitively identifiable images of Siris, or indeed of Ninkasi.
+There are no definitive identifiable images of Siris, or indeed of Ninkasi.
 Siris actually preceded Ninkasi as the goddess of beer and brewing among the Semite peoples and later got folded into Sumerian mythology as a daemon daughter of Ninkasi.
 We chose Siris because she was earliest, and because there’s a famous brewery named after Ninkasi that we didn’t want to be confused with.
 Ancient anthropology is fun, but not simple.